abyanjankar1s/neetcode/README.md

 # neetcode
-This is a collective solution for all the needcode problems.
+This is a collective solution for all the neetcode problems.